nyex/energy-tracking/README.md

 Open the scripts now and edit the filepaths on the first lines of each script.

-`energy.csv` is the file you just created.
+- `energy.csv` is the file you just created;
-`av-energy.csv` will be created by one of the scripts, so it doesn't need to exist (and it gets overwritten every time); you do need to make sure the folder where you want it to be does exist.
+- `av-energy.csv` will be created by one of the scripts, so it doesn't need to exist (and it gets overwritten every time); you do need to make sure the folder where you want it to be does exist;
-`energy-graph.png` will be the generated chart image (it also gets overwritten every time).
+- `energy-graph.png` will be the generated chart image (it also gets overwritten every time).

 ### doing the tracking
 Now let's add some numbers!

 I use a scale from 1 to 5: 1 is near-zero energy; 2 is low; 3 is ok; 4 is good energy; 5 is **awesome**.
 You can use your own scale, as long as it's made of integers.
 I think.

 The script `te` is the main one.
 You just run it with the corresponding number for your current energy level as the argument.
 So you're having a great day: you do `te 5`.

 Done.

 It will add a `5` to the line that corresponds to the current hour.
 The idea is to enter one number per hour.
 It doesn't matter if you do it at 15:00 or 15:06 or 15:59; it'll add the number to the "15:00" row.

-You're supposed to do that every hour.
-Set an alarm or something.
+You're supposed to do that every hour. **Set an alarm or something.**

 But what if you miss an hour?
 Oh no!

 You could of course just open energy.csv on your favorite editor and add the proper number.
 But that's probably a lot of work and you wouldn't be using a script if you didn't mind opening a file and editing.

 So you can use `tt` for entering values for specific hours.
 Say you forgot to update your tracking at 14:00 and now it's 15:02.
 You do `tt 4 14` [4 because you were feeling pretty energetic and that's probably why you forgot to track your energy in the first place, and 14 because that's the hour that has passed].

-Yay.
+**Yay.**

 ### doing the maths
 (You don't need to do any maths at all.
 Script should take care of it.)